 In the past, several researchers have investigated the aerodynamics of bat's flight using both numerical [2] and experimental methods.
 Numerical simulations are a powerful tool that can be used to model and analyze the complex fluidstructure interaction involved in such flights.
 Most computational modeling efforts have relied on either wing kinematics extracted from high-speed videogrammetry [2] or performed FSI of simplified wing shapes [3].
 Wing kinematics obtained from high-speed videogrammetry has mainly been restricted to exploring the aerodynamics of a single flight condition and the effects of modulating kinematics and wing material property of the elastic membrane, remain unexplored.
 The wing shapes and/or the kinematics also usually differ significantly from those of real bats and have left open questions regarding the effect of fluid-structure interaction (FSI) in the wing aerodynamics of bats.
 Thus, this work attempts to model, with a high level of fidelity, the complex fluid-structure interaction of the membrane wing of a bat in flight using the bone joint kinematics and material properties obtained from the experiments.
-The data generated is then subjected to examine the aerodynamic performance of these wings.
+The data generated is then subjected to a detailed analysis to examine the aerodynamic performance of these wings.
 The finite-element method is the most common method for modeling structural deformation in fluid-structure interaction simulations.
 However, the large deformations inherent in these problems require a complex computational infrastructure and significantly increase the computational cost of these simulations.
 In the current effort, we choose a spring-network model for the structural deformation of the membrane.
 These methods were initially proposed for rapid simulations of cloth deformation in computer animations but have been successfully used to perform complex FSI simulations of heart valves, membranes parachutes, etc. A significant advantage of this method is the relatively low computational cost and easy coupling with the fluid solver, especially with the sharp interface immersed boundary method (IBM) used in this work.

 The numerical simulations were performed using our inhouse IBM code, ViCar3D [4], and the spring network model-based structural solver.
-The work was carried out in two phases.
-The first phase used a hovering flight model with simple kinematics and a membrane wing with three different flexibilities.
-The flexibilities were quantified using the Aeroelastic number, Ae and were chosen based on the aeroelastic characterization performed by Gehrke et al. [5].
-In the second phase, simulations were performed using a model derived from experimental data for a bat in forward flight [6].
 Instead of prescribing the kinematics of the whole wing as done by several other studies only the kinematics of the bone joints (red spheres in figure 1) were prescribed.
 Figure 1 shows the flow structures using the Q-criterion on the left wing and structural deformation on the right wing.